orientechnologies/orientdb-docs/Distributed-Configuration-Tuning.md

 ## Scale up on reads
 If you already set the `writeQuorum` to the majority to the nodes, you can leave the `readQuorum` to 1 (the default).
 This speeds up all the reads.

-## Use few MASTER and many REPLICA servers

-Starting from v2.2, the biggest advantage of having many REPLICA servers is that they don't concur in the `writeQuorum`, so if you have 3 MASTER servers and 100 REPLICA servers, every write operation will be replicated across 103 servers, but the majority of the writeQuorum would be just 2, because given N/2+1, N is the number of MASTER servers.
-In this case after the operation is executed locally, the server coordinator of the write operation has to wait only for one more MASTER server.

-For more information look at [Server roles](Distributed-Architecture.html#server-roles).